mybonk/mybonk-wiki/README.md

 You too can contribute to this documentation on GitHub.

 Enjoy the ride, no stress.
+[This I wish I knew when I started](RABBIT-HOLES.md)

 # Terminology
 - **MYBONK core**: Tailor-made full-node software stack for MYBONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
 MYBONK core is based on nix-bitcoin itself based on nixOS.